 2. Old Town Square (Staroměstské náměstí)

+You’ll be pretty familiar with this place no matter how much time you spend in Prague.
+Whether you spend three months or three days in Prague, you’ll definitely stumble into the Old Town’s main plaza a fair few times.
 This place is one of the liveliest areas in the whole city.
 Yeah, it’s super touristy and I would rather eat out of a trash can than eat at one of the restaurants here but it is definitely still worth the stop.
 You have the astronomical clock and a bunch of cool looking towers.
 Prague isn’t known as the city of a thousand spires for nothing.
 The view from the astronomical clock is also one of my favorites of the city.

 I stumbled upon an article claiming this was one of the most beautiful libraries in the world and it truly is.
 Unfortunately, you are not allowed to go inside the library.
 Probably for the better, you are only allowed to look at it.
 It is breathtaking, but there is much more to this amazing building than just the library.
 Take a tour for 140 crowns ($6-7) and you will get a view of Prague unlike any other.
 You’ll get to visit a chapel where Mozart performed in as well as dozens of rooms and astronomical lookouts where the world’s greatest scientists have made historical breakthroughs.